 Located on the south campus of the University of St. Thomas overlooking the Mississippi River is the stately and beautiful St. Mary’s Chapel, the iconic symbol of The Saint Paul Seminary.
 St. Mary’s Chapel was completed in 1905 and remains the primary place of worship for our priests, seminarians, graduate lay students, faculty and staff.
-The public is also welcome to attend daily Mass Monday through Friday at 11:45 a.m. (we ask you to wear a mask).
+Friends and supporters of the seminary, including the University of St. Thomas community, are welcome to attend daily Mass Monday through Friday at 11:45 a.m.

 Because St. Mary’s Chapel is canonically designated as an oratory, sacramental weddings or baptisms may not be performed here.
 To inquire about the use of St. Mary's Chapel, please contact the seminary reception desk: (651) 962-5050.